Saramohamed13/Gym-Management-System/README.md

 ## Overview

 Welcome to the Gym Management System!
 This console application allows users to manage various aspects of a gym, including members, coaches, memberships, programs, payments, and user accounts.
-This application interacts with a SQL database to manage previous models, you'll find information on how to use the different features of the application.
+This application interacts with an SQL database to manage previous models, you'll find information on how to use the different features of the application.

 ## Technologies Used
 - **Language:** C#